 The likelihood ratio used by the scientists in declaring a match is not necessarily the same as the likelihood ratio for the activity evidence used by the fact-finder in the trial.
 This is because the defence may have an innocent explanation for the match which brings the denominator of the likelihood ratio (the probability of getting the match on the assumption that the defendant is innocent) close to the value of the numerator.
 Then, the probative value of the test result for the prosecutor would be very reduced or even extinguished.

-We can compare what the probability of guilt would have been if the scientific LR had been in the millions and the trial LR numerator approximately 1, with what the probability of guilt would be under the revised scientific LR and corresponding new trial LR, for priors (that is, the ratio of probability of guilt to probability of innocence, based on all the other evidence in the case, for this single-issue case) of various levels.
+We can compare what the probability of guilt would have been if the scientific LR had been in the millions and the trial LR numerator approximately 1, with what the probability of guilt would be under the revised scientific LR and corresponding new trial LR, for priors-in-combination (by which I mean, the ratio of probability of guilt to probability of innocence, based on all the other evidence in the case and the starting assumption about the probability of guilt and the probability of innocence, for this single-issue case) of various levels.
 (For multi-issue cases the priors will be assessed separately for each issue.)

 A perspective on the size of a LR of 20 is obtained from considering a case where the evidence is not given, compared to one where it is.

 - If, without the evidence, the probability of guilt is 0.90, then with the evidence that probability increases to 0.99.